Chemical company BASF to drop 6,000 jobs in ‘realignment’

-FRANKFURT, Germany — Chemicals maker BASF says it will drop 6,000 jobs by the end of 2021 in what it calls an “organization realignment” that aims at streamlining administration and simplifying the company’s structure.
+FRANKFURT, Germany — Chemicals maker BASF says it will drop 6,000 jobs by the end of 2021 in what it calls an “organization realignment” that aims to streamline administration and simplify its corporate structure.

 The company said in a news release that the restructuring would save 300 million euros ($340 million) as part of an ongoing efficiency program that is expected to add 2 billion euros to annual earnings from 2021 onward.
 The company said it aim to have smaller corporate headquarters and a stronger role for regional operations.